jopareja/Blockbuster/README.md

 - :soon: Pagination: Fetch new movies when scrolling.

-- :soon: @POST Evaluate movies and update Api.
+- :white_check_mark: @POST Evaluate movies and update Api.

 - :soon: Store details of movies that have already been clicked.